Logo of the The Poor Swiss

 The only advantage they have over an invested 3a (like finpension 3a) is that they have a guaranteed amount of money.
 However, life insurance 3a only guarantees a 0% interest rate, and the guaranteed amount is less than what you paid.
 If you want guaranteed 3a, you should take a bank 3a.

 Life insurance 3a also has insurance in case of disability and death.
 This extra insurance may sound like a significant advantage.
 However, most people will not need insurance.
-On top of that, you can get pure risk life insurance for a fraction of the fees of life insurance 3a.
+Moreover, you can get pure risk life insurance for a fraction of the fees of life insurance 3a.

 If you need more convincing, I have an entire article explaining why nobody should fall into the trap of life insurance 3a.